rahulrakesh10/WebWall/INSTALL.md

 ## First-Time Setup

 1. **Click the Extension Icon**
-   - Look for the Focus Blocks icon in your toolbar
+   - Look for the WebWall icon in your toolbar
    - Click it to open the popup

 2. **Grant Permissions**
    - The extension may request permissions for:
      - Storage (for settings and data)
-     - Declarative Net Request (for blocking sites)
+     - Declarative Net Request (for site blocking)
      - Alarms (for scheduled sessions)
    - Click "Allow" for all requested permissions